open-risk/transitionMatrix/docs/source/visualization.rst

 Visualization
 ===============

-transitionMatrix aims to support native (Python based) visualization of various transition related datasets using matplotlib and other native python visualization libraries.
+transitionMatrix aims to support native (Python-based) visualization of various transition related datasets using matplotlib and other native python visualization libraries.

 .. note:: The visualization functionality is not yet refactored into a reusable API.
 For now the visualization functionality is implemented separately as a demo script.